Peas

 Dwarf Grey Sugar Snow Peas image

-Description: Dwarf Grey Sugar is an heirloom variety known for its tender, sweet pods and edible purple flowers.
-It is a dwarf variety that is easy to grow.
+Description: Dwarf Grey Sugar is an heirloom snow pea with tender, sweet pods and edible purple flowers.
+Compact growth makes it easy to fit into small gardens.

 Growing Season: Fall, Winter, and Spring